raphaelmansuy/tutorials/23_google_agent_adk.md

 ### Real Example: E-commerce Platform

-An e-commerce platform might implement a multi-agent system like this[^4_4]:
+An e-commerce platform might implement a multi-agent system like this:

 ```python
 # Product recommendation agent